Europe's best food tours

 Famous for its sherry, Cádiz has some of Spain’s best tapas too.
 On Annie B’s Cadiz Tapas Tour a local Gaditano will shepherd you around narrow streets in search of the best ensaladilla (tuna, potatoes and mayonnaise) paired with chilled Manzanilla, and tortillitas de camarones (crispy prawn fritters).
 Sit on an old Sherry barrel dipping bread in delicious chilled salmorejo (cold tomato soup), complemented by chopped jamon and eggs.
 You can also savour some delicious riñones al Jerez (kidneys cooked in Sherry).

-Jordaan Food Tour, Amsterdam, the Netherlands
+Eating Europe, Amsterdam, the Netherlands

 Old Lyon Food Tour, France

-Walks of Italy Venice Food Tour, Italy
+Walks of Italy, Venice, Italy

 Delicious Poland, Kraków, Poland